- Military Life Cycle

 - Say “yes” when someone offers assistance.
 Don’t be shy about accepting help.
 Allow others to feel good about supporting you and your loved one.
 Accepting help is an act of strength, not weakness.

 - Embrace a hobby.
 Doing something you love like painting, hiking, swimming or scrapbooking — no matter how little time you can spend — boosts your feelings of well-being.

 Free and confidential non-medical counseling is available through Military OneSource.
 Call 800-342-9647 at any time.
 OCONUS/International?
-Click here for calling options.
-If you need immediate help or are experiencing a crisis, contact the Military Crisis Line (1-800-273-8255 and Press 1).
+View calling options.
+If you need immediate help or are experiencing a crisis, contact the Military Crisis Line (988 and press 1).